MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/Update-MgUserOutlookTaskFolderTask.md

     - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
     - `[Type <String>]`: recurrenceRangeType

-REMINDERDATETIME `<IMicrosoftGraphDateTimeZone>`: dateTimeTimeZone
+REMINDERDATETIME <IMicrosoftGraphDateTimeZone>: dateTimeTimeZone
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
 For example, '2019-04-16T09:00:00'.
   - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
 See below for possible values.

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty\[]>: The collection of single-value extended properties defined for the task.
+SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>: The collection of single-value extended properties defined for the task.
 Read-only.
 Nullable.
   - `[Id <String>]`:
   - `[Value <String>]`: A property value.

-STARTDATETIME `<IMicrosoftGraphDateTimeZone>`: dateTimeTimeZone
+STARTDATETIME <IMicrosoftGraphDateTimeZone>: dateTimeTimeZone
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
 For example, '2019-04-16T09:00:00'.
   - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
 See below for possible values.

-## RELATED LINKS

 ## RELATED LINKS